(Last Updated On: July 17, 2018)

 I am sure that you have asked yourself these questions several times.
 Well, what was your answer?
 Are you now doing what you believe you were born to do?
 If you are, that’s great!
 However, some of us allowed life to happen and ignored the blueprint that was present in us all along…or maybe Dad and Mom wanted us to be someone else because it warranted a more secure future… so we stifled our passion and talents to some degree.

-Maybe, you have been tossed around by the storms of life in uncertainty, like one who washes up ashore after a shipwreck to find yourself in someone else’s “backyard.”
-I know several people who are very successful but do not believe that they are doing what they were called to do.
+Maybe, storms tossed you around in waves of uncertainty, like one who washes up ashore after a shipwreck to find yourself in someone else’s “backyard.”
+I know several people who are successful but do not believe that they are doing what they were called to do.
 Are they right, or is it just matter of managing ourselves by properly utilizing any “extra” time we may get?
 No matter what your case may be, let’s understand this; living a purpose-filled life is still possible wherever you may find yourself right now.
 Your “physical” talents and gifts may not always be manifested in your current environment but more importantly, your “spiritual” talents, namely your belief-system; great attitude, values and integrity are always with you.
 Let’s read on to see how we can address this very common scenario.

 Answering the Call to Purpose